Body Contouring after Major Weight Loss

 Arm Lift

 An arm lift, also known as brachioplasty, addresses loose skin of the upper arm.
 Reduced skin laxity after major weight loss causes the skin to hang and may cause patients to feel embarrassed about wearing short sleeves or showing their arms.
 Some patients may also feel limited in their physical activities.
-Arm lift surgery can allow our plastic surgeons to remove excess skin, giving the arms a slimmer, more toned appearance.
+Arm lift surgery can allow our plastic surgeon to remove excess skin, giving the arms a slimmer, more toned appearance.
 Patients who have had liposuction performed on the upper arms may also elect to undergo this procedure to maximize their results.

 Arm lift surgery can benefit patients who have undergone major weight loss or bariatric surgery, offering advantages such as: